bridxe/escrow-contract2/README.md

 ----

-To use the current version (a more in-depth guide will be uploaded later on):
+To use the current version (a more in-depth user guide with details on the Escrow flow itself will be uploaded later on):

 1. Clone github repo
 2. In a terminal, run % cd escrow-contract2